spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 <!--END_TABS-->

-Note: For SCDF docker images older than 2.8.0-SNAPSHOT you need to set the `DOCKER_MOUNT_PATH` to `/root/.m2/` instead!

 Then follow the [starting docker-compose](%currentPath%/installation/local/docker/#starting-docker-compose) instructions to start the cluster.

 Now you can use the `maven://` URI schema and Maven coordinates to resolve jars installed in the host’s maven repository, as follows: